Geometric adaptive Monte Carlo in random environment: Complexity bounds

 \subsection{Summary of complexity bounds}

-Table \ref{complexity_summary} summarizes the complexity bounds per step of geometric Langevin Monte Carlo and of adaptive Metropolis for simple and for expensive targets after dropping lower-order terms.
-Simple and expensive targets are assumed to have respective complexities $\mathcal{O}(1)$ and $\mathcal{O}(f_{n})>>\mathcal{O}(n)$.
+Table \ref{complexity_summary} shows the general complexity bounds $\mathcal{O}(f)$ per step of geometric Langevin Monte Carlo and of adaptive Metropolis for any log-target $f$.
+Moreover, the last two columns of table \ref{complexity_summary} show the complexity bounds for relatively cheap targets of linear complexity $\mathcal{O}(f)=\mathcal{O}(n)$ and for expensive targets of complexity $\mathcal{O}(f)>>\mathcal{O}(n)$.

-For simple targets, MALA has lower order of complexity than AM, which in turn has lower order of complexity than SMMALA and MMALA.
-For expensive targets, MALA, SMMALA, MMALA and AM share the same order of complexity $\mathcal{O}(f_{n})$, with respective scaling factors $n$, $n^2$, $n^3$ and $1$.
-These scaling factors are negligible for very expensive targets, but they affect the total computational cost for a range of targets of modest to high compexity.
+For relatively cheap targets of linear complexity, MALA has lower order of complexity than AM, which in turn has lower order of complexity than SMMALA and MMALA.
+For expensive targets, MALA, SMMALA, MMALA and AM share the same order of complexity $\mathcal{O}(f)$, with respective scaling factors $n$, $n^2$, $n^3$ and $1$.
+These scaling factors are negligible for very expensive targets, but they affect the total computational cost for a range of targets of modest to high complexity.